pimcore/advanced-object-search/doc/02_Exclude_Fields.md

 # Exclude Fields

-It is possible to exclude specified fields from the elasticsearch index by extending the services.yaml:
+It is possible to exclude specified fields from the search index by extending the services.yaml:
 ```yaml
 advanced_object_search:
     index_configuration: